serjru/pv_inverter/README.md

 - Python 3.x
 - `paho-mqtt` library for MQTT communication
 - Home Assistant for monitoring and visualization
+- Docker if want to run as container

 ## Installation

+### Option 1.
+From source code

 1. **Clone the Repository**:
    ```bash